Yeti & Blush - Redirect Done Badly - No Shaping

-After I interrupted Blush, I should have marked, and then reinforced, any tiny piece of her behavior that was part of what I wanted her to do.
-Interrupt, eye contact, mark and reinforce.
+After I interrupted Blush, I should have marked and then reinforced any tiny piece of her behavior that was part of what I wanted her to do.
+Interrupt, eye contact, mark, and reinforce.
 A glance toward her bowl, mark and reinforce.
 A step toward her bowl, mark, and reinforce.
 If I had taken a step toward her bowl, she would have followed me; mark and reinforce.
 If I had stood near her bowl and she stayed with me even a second, mark and reinforce.
 If she had put her nose in her bowl, mark and reinforce.
 If she didn't put her nose in her bowl, if I had placed my hand near her bowl, her nose probably would have followed my hand, mark and reinforce.

 In watching this video, I can see what feels like a million "shaping points" that Blush offered me.
-In trainer's terminology, a shaping point is a piece of a behavior that is the beginning of heading in the right direction towards the finished behavior I am trying to teach the dog; it is something I can mark and pay the dog for.
+In trainer's terminology, a shaping point is a piece of a behavior that is the beginning of heading in the right direction toward the finished behavior I am trying to teach the dog; it is something I can mark and pay the dog for.

-Over and over, and over, Blush offered me behaviors that I could have paid her for.
+Over and over and over, Blush offered me behaviors that I could have paid her for.
 She might not have understood why I was doing that in the beginning, but she would have been happy and engaged with me.
 In my experience, it usually takes a dog less than a minute to recognize that the click (or mark) will always be followed by something they like.
 Once they understand this, they try to figure out what it is going to take to make a human pay them.
 It is so much fun for the dogs and the humans.
 I use a verbal marker only with pups, or dogs, that have learned the clicker game well.
 To teach a new behavior, the use of a clicker will be much more clear to a dog than a verbal marker.

-One of the few things I did well in this video was use my own body repeatedly and purposefully to block Blush's advances towards Yeti.
+One of the few things I did well in this video was to use my own body repeatedly and purposefully to block Blush's advances toward Yeti.
 In doing so, I also "broke the sight line," meaning that she could not give Yeti the evil eye while he tried to enjoy his dinner.
 I have done this training with Yeti many times, always protecting him from what Blush is trying to do.
 Me moving around is of no concern to him.
 In fact, because of the shaping I had done with him previously, though I didn't know what I was doing had a name, I am able to verbally tell him to go back to his bowl, that I've got this, and he believes me.

 Notice that in the very first part of the video, Yeti is calmly eating.
 Then he starts to shift around a little.
-When he raised his head and looked past me, I realized what had changed and that Blush was headed his way.
+When he raised his head and looked past me, I realized what had changed, and that Blush was headed his way.
 Somewhere in the middle of things, when Yeti stays with his bowl and eats, I verbally reinforce him for doing something right.
 I knew to do that before my KPA training, but I didn't fully understand how to create a more developed behavior by marking and reinforcing pieces of the behavior, which is shaping.